awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

     --role-only
 ```

-See the [example spec for pod-level identity](https://github.com/awslabs/mountpoint-s3-csi-driver/tree/main/examples/kubernetes/static_provisioning/pod_level_identity.yaml) for how to set up pod-level identity with IRSA.
+See the [example spec for pod-level identity](https://github.com/awslabs/mountpoint-s3-csi-driver/tree/main/examples/kubernetes/static_provisioning/pod_level_identity.yaml) for how to set up pod-level identity.

 ### Configuring the STS region